garyciampa/GitHubCoPilotVSCodePrimer/README.md

 ![MyHttpFunction CleanPallette](https://github.com/garyciampa/GitHubCoPilotVSCodePrimer/assets/56933939/2c5b74fe-48ec-457d-8399-e7b20ca4d5a5)

-3. Let's start off by verifying parameters & properties in the **POST** and run a local test
+3. Let's start off by verifying parameters & properties in the **POST**, thence, run a local test

 **NOTE, CAUTION**: As CoPilot is a context sensitive service, review, accept, copy or tab through suggestion code recommendations and accept as desired